meosch/dnsexit-virtualmin-dns-updater/README.md

 # dnsexit-virtualmin-dns-updater
-Modified DNSExit updater with additional scripts that update Virtualmin DNS records and send Pushbullet updates.
+Modified DNSExit updater with additional scripts that update Virtualmin DNS records and send Email updates.

 ## Story
 Made some changes to the DNSexit.com [updater](http://www.dnsexit.com/Direct.sv?cmd=ipClients) to allow it to notify me when the public ip address on the Virtualmin server changes and also to update the Virtualmin host DNS records.

 ## Files

-* **/etc/dnsexitoldip** contains the old(current) ip address.
-This is updated to current internet ip address after updating the DNS server records on Virtualmin
+* **/tmp/dnsexit-oldip.txt** contains the old ip address.
+This is saved when it is seen the current ip address and the ExitDNS DNS ip adresses do not match.
-* **/usr/local/sbin/dnsexitipaddresschange** sends the pushbullet messages and is called by
+* **/usr/local/sbin/dnsexitipaddresschange** sends the email messages and is called by
-* **/usr/sbin/ipUpdate.pl**       to send a push when the ip address changes.
+* **/usr/sbin/ipUpdate.pl** to send an email when the ip address changes.
 * **/usr/local/sbin/dnsexitupdatevirtualmindns** Updates the DNS records on Virtualmin after an IP address change.
 * **/etc/dnsexit.conf** Configuration for your DNSexit account is saved in this file.
 * **/usr/local/share/dnsexit-setup.pl** - Run this script to configure the DNS Updater with your DNSexit account information.
 * **/etc/dnsexitoldip** Keeps a record of the "old" ip address until we update everything.
 * **/var/log/dnsexit.log** Log file of what the script does.
 * **/tmp/dnsexit-ip.txt** The DNSexit scripts temp file containing the current ip address.
-* **/tmp/dnsexitpushbullet.txt** Used when sending a pushbullet message.
+* **/tmp/dnsexitemail.txt** Used when sending an email message.
 * **/usr/share/ipUpdate-1.6/Http_get.pm** Required by **ipUpdate.pl**.
 * **ipUpdate-1.6-2.tar.gz** The original 1.6 version of the DNSexit archive for reference (can be downloaded [here](http://downloads.dnsexit.com/ipUpdate-1.6-2.tar.gz)).